Top 10 Things to do in Iceland

 Holiday idea: Blue Lagoon Spa Break

 Iceland’s volcanic landscapes are mesmerising.
-Glance out of the window on your approach to Keflavik airport and (assuming you’re sitting on the right-hand side) you will spot immense lava fields, volcanic craters and steaming geothermal lagoons and fumaroles.
-While live eruptions are a dramatic spectacle (which can be visited once classed as tourist friendly), most of Iceland’s volcanic and geothermal features can be visited year round.
+Glance out of the window on your approach to Keflavik airport and you will spot immense lava fields, volcanic craters and steaming geothermal lagoons and fumaroles.
+Most of Iceland’s volcanic and geothermal features can be visited year round.

 Holiday idea: National Parks & Natural Wonders